Frequently asked questions

 What format does my manuscript need to be in?

 A Microsoft Word .docx file, up to 50 MB.
-We can't currently accept older .doc files, PDFs, Google Docs links, or plain text.
-If you have a Google Doc, you can export to .docx via File → Download.
-If you have a .doc or .pdf, you'll need to convert it to .docx first.
-(Word's built-in "Save As" handles both conversions.)
+Older .doc files, PDFs, Google Docs links, and plain text aren't supported.
+To convert: from a Google Doc, use File → Download; from a .doc or .pdf, use Word's "Save As."

 How long does a full TypoSweep take?

-For most manuscripts, 5 to 10 minutes from the moment you pay until the email lands in your inbox.
-Longer books (closer to our 200,000-word cap) can take up to 15.
-You don't need to keep the browser open.
-We email you the moment your TypoSweep is ready, with download links for the tracked-changes Word doc and the report.
+For most manuscripts, 5 to 10 minutes from payment to inbox.
+Longer books, closer to the 350,000-word cap, can take up to 20.
+You don't need to keep the browser open: an email arrives the moment your TypoSweep is ready, with links to the tracked-changes Word doc and the typo report.

-Our automated full TypoSweep currently caps at 200,000 words to keep turnaround fast for every customer in the queue.
-That covers virtually every commercially published novel.
-If your project is longer, email us at hello@typosweep.com and we'll work with you.
+The automated full TypoSweep caps at 350,000 words to keep turnaround fast for everyone in the queue.
+That covers virtually every commercially published novel, including most epic fantasy.
+If your project is longer, email hello@typosweep.com to discuss options.

 What if my manuscript is very short?

-Anything under about 5,000 words won't show much value from the preview, since the preview audits the first 5,000 words.
-The full TypoSweep still works on shorter manuscripts, but if you're submitting a short story or essay, the $29 price may or may not be worth it for your project.
-Use your judgment.
+Anything under about 5,000 words won't show much in the preview, which samples about 5,000 words from across your manuscript.
+The full TypoSweep still runs on shorter manuscripts, but for a short story or essay, the entry-tier price may not be worth it.
+Use your judgment, and see the pricing page for the full tier breakdown.

 Results and risk